RosieWatson/GreatStourSite/README.md

 - We have encrypted the emails with AES-256, which is the current TLS/SSL standard.
 - All of the modules installed via NPM have no known vunerlabilities.
 This can be checked by running `npm audit`.
 - All links to external sources are opened using 'noopener' and 'noreferrer' to prevent phishing attacks
+- We have a recaptcha on the subscribe/unsubsribe forms to reduce the chance of it being polling too many time by a script.